ToxicFrog/steamtools/README.txt

 editing it are included in the file.
 Feel free to use another editor if you like, but don't close notepad until you're done.

-When you close notepad, it will read the edited file and create entries for all of the games listed there in your Backloggery.
+When you close notepad, it will prompt you for a Backloggery category to use, and then add entries for all of the listed games to Backloggery.
+It is recommended that you use "PC", "PCDL" (PC Download), or "Steam" as the category, but it won't stop you from filing them under PS2 or SNES or whatever.
+If you enter a category that Backloggery doesn't support, it'll re-prompt.

+There is also a configuration file, "steam2backloggery.cfg", for configuring commonly used settings.
+The contents of this file should be fairly self- explanatory.

 ==== NOTES AND LIMITATIONS ====